isAdamBailey/portfolio-3/source/_posts/vue-search-input-speech-recognition.md

 </button>
 ```

-And in the `script` section, we add the `startVoiceRecognition` method:
+And in the `script` section, we add the `startVoiceRecognition` method we called in the template:

 ```javascript
 startVoiceRecognition() {